davidwrede/chef-web-docs-1/step_resource/step_resource_template_get_settings_from_local_file.rst

      encoding: utf8
      reconnect: true

-This example showed how to use the |resource template| resource to render a template based on settings contained in a local file.
+This example showed how to use the **template** resource to render a template based on settings contained in a local file.
 Some other issues that should be considered when using this type of approach include:

 * Should the ``database.yml`` file be in a ``.gitignore`` file?
 * How do developers run the application locally?
-* Does this work with |chef solo|?
+* Does this work with chef-solo?

+.. end_tag